thoelf/Linux-Stream-Player/server_install.md

 Read the instructions on https://github.com/HEnquist/camilladsp to know what is required to compile from source.

-Unzip the downloaded file and cd into the unzipped directory.
+Extract the downloaded file and cd into the extracted directory.

 Compile CamillaDSP with for example this command:<br/>
 ```RUSTFLAGS='-C target-cpu=native' cargo build --release --no-default-features --features alsa-backend --features websocket```